11 Ways To Improve Accounts Payable Process With AP Automation

 6. Reduce Your Processing Times

-Even within those organisations who already have a purchase ordering system in place, some invoices will still need to be coded and approved before payment can be made.
+Even within those organisations that already have a purchase ordering system in place, some invoices will still need to be coded and approved before payment can be made.

-An AP Automation solution will provide online facilities which allow GL coding to be entered by any approved user (even from outside the AP team) without the need to access the finance system.
-A benefit of this approach is that online coding is made simple for non-finance users through providing intelligent defaults and lists based on, for example, the vendor or department.
+AP Automation solutions will provide online facilities which allow GL coding to be entered by any approved user (even from outside the AP team) without the need to access the finance system.
+A benefit of this approach is that online coding is made simple for non-finance users by providing intelligent defaults and lists based on, for example, the vendor or department.

 The impact is that the process is made considerably faster with the AP team saving the time which would have been spent checking (and potentially rejecting) paper forms.

 Implementing an AP Automation solution creates touchless, straight-through processing for most invoices, with any exceptions highlighted for rapid resolution by the AP team.